decodingml/llm-twin-course/6-bonus-superlinked-rag/README.md

 brew install pyenv
 ```

-Now, let's the Superlinked server by running the following commands:
+Now, let's start the Superlinked server by running the following commands:
 ```shell
 # Create a virtual environment and install all necesary dependencies to deploy the server.
 cd 6-bonus-superlinked-rag/server